ewaldmire/ascender/docs/docsite/rst/userguide/jobs.rst

 -  **Execution node**: The node used to execute the job.

--  **Instance Group**: The name of the instance group used with this job (Ascender is the default instance group).
+-  **Instance Group**: The name of the instance group used with this job (climber is the default instance group).

 By clicking on these items, where appropriate, you can view the corresponding job templates, projects, and other objects.